microsoft/pyright/docs/configuration.md

 <a name="reportAttributeAccessIssue"></a> **reportAttributeAccessIssue** [boolean or string, optional]: Generate or suppress diagnostics related to attribute accesses.
 The default value for this setting is `"error"`.

+<a name="reportCallIssue"></a> **reportCallIssue** [boolean or string, optional]: Generate or suppress diagnostics related to call expressions and arguments passed to a call target.
+The default value for this setting is `"error"`.

 <a name="reportInconsistentOverload"></a> **reportInconsistentOverload** [boolean or string, optional]: Generate or suppress diagnostics for an overloaded function that has overload signatures that are inconsistent with each other or with the implementation.
 The default value for this setting is `"error"`.

 <a name="reportIndexIssue"></a> **reportIndexIssue** [boolean or string, optional]: Generate or suppress diagnostics related to index operations and expressions.
 The default value for this setting is `"error"`.